TakeprofitTechnology/ReleaseNotes/Web GUI configurator.md

 * EasyMAM MT5: Fixed SL request sending 0 instead of null while field is empty.
 Now to reset sl settings in a comment, you need to send null to a user's status [sl:null], not [sl:0].
 Now 0 is a valid value;
 ## Version 2025.7.7.886 (7 July, 2025)
 ### Changes
-* Commission Manager MT5: added Accumulate commissions parameter;
+* Commission Manager MT5: added Accumulate commissions parameterю

 ## Version 2025.7.3.805 (7 July, 2025)
 ### Changes